This post may contain affiliate links. Please read our disclosure policy.

 Why you'll love this recipe

-Black bean sweet potato quinoa chili is a family favorite recipe.
+Black bean sweet potato quinoa chili is a family-favorite plant-based recipe that comes together quickly and easily.
 It's nutrition-loaded and deliciously flavored with the perfect blend of smoky chipotle and classic chili seasoning.
 Sweet potatoes and black beans pair together nicely and the quinoa adds even more nutrition.

-Just like 3 bean vegetarian chili, sweet potato and black bean chili is approved for multiple diets and includes instructions for stove, crockpot, or Instant Pot.
+Just like 3 bean vegetarian chili, this sweet potato and black bean chili is approved for multiple diets and includes instructions for the stove, crockpot, or Instant Pot.

 Key ingredients